chevereto/v4-docs/application/reference/security.md

 ## Encryption

-Application secrets, storage credentials and two-factor codes are [encrypted](encryption.md).
-Chevereto uses ChaCha20 algorithm to store these secrets in the database.
+Sensitive data is stored [encrypted](encryption.md) in the database.

 ## Encoded IDs